 We recognise that we have a responsibility to reduce our impact on the environment, which is why a range of measures are in place across the institution to enhance and improve the sustainability of our estate.

-- Year on year ensuring we reduce our carbon footprint.
+- Ensuring we reduce our carbon footprint year-on-year

 - RCS is now in the final stages of both divesting from direct holdings in oil, gas and mining and also investing up to 15% in companies specialising in renewable energy.